MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/create-edit-entity-relationships.md

 # table relationships
 [!INCLUDE[cc-data-platform-banner](../../includes/cc-data-platform-banner.md)]

 table relationships define how rows can be related to each other in the database.
 At the simplest level, adding a lookup column to an table creates a new 1:N (one-to-many) relationship between the two tables and lets you put that lookup column in a form.
-With the lookup column, users can associate multiple *child* rows of that table to a single *parent* table record.
+With the lookup column, users can associate multiple *child* rows of that table to a single *parent* table row.

-Beyond simply defining how rows can be related to other records, 1:N table relationships also provide data to address the following questions:
+Beyond simply defining how rows can be related to other rows, 1:N table relationships also provide data to address the following questions:

 - When I delete a row should any rows related to that row also be deleted?
-- When I assign a record, do I also need to assign all rows related to that row to the new owner?
+- When I assign a row, do I also need to assign all rows related to that row to the new owner?
-- How can I streamline the data entry process when I create a new related row in the context of an existing record?
+- How can I streamline the data entry process when I create a new related row in the context of an existing row?
-- How should people viewing a row be able to view the associated records?
+- How should people viewing a row be able to view the associated rows?

  tables can also participate in a N:N (many-to-many) relationship where any number of rows for two tables can be associated with each other.